dennisschroeder/khome/README.md

 # Khome

 Khome is a smart home automation library for **Home Assistant**, written in Kotlin.
 It enables you write your own **Home Assistant** automation applications, that can observe state changes, listen to events and much more.
 Khome was written with safeness in mind.
 That means we wrote Khome with a fail first approach in Mind.
-See more about this in the "Safeties first Section" (coming soon).
+See more about this in the "Safety`s first Section" (coming soon).

 Simple Example:
 ```kotlin